I-96 I-69 Accidents In Lansing Average Nearly 100 Each Year

 The I-96 I-69 interchange in Lansing is a major artery through which hundreds, if not thousands, of motorists travel every day.
 As such, the interchange has its fair share of fender benders, as well as serious collisions.
-In fact, the number of I-96 I-69 accidents since 2012 is more than 600, with many of the crashes resulting in severe injuries and fatalities.
+In the last five years, there were a total of 437 crashes along the interchange, an average of 87 per year.

-During the past two years alone, several deadly collisions have occurred at the interchange, which sits on Lansing’s west side, near Grand Ledge.
-An I-96 I-69 accident in 2015 killed a 13-year-old boy and injured several of the boy’s family members, who were thrown from the SUV in which they were riding.
+While the number of fatal crashes in the area remains low at the interchange an I-96 I-69 accident in 2015 killed a 13-year-old boy and injured several of the boy’s family members, who were thrown from the SUV in which they were riding.
 A two-vehicle crash at I-96 I-69 in 2016 left one passenger dead, while others suffered various injuries.
-And so far in 2017, numerous accidents causing injuries have occurred at the interchange.

 After the deadly collisions in 2015 and 2016, it was hoped the risks associated with this stretch of highway, for both passenger vehicles and semi-trucks, might make people a bit more cautious, prompting them to travel the posted Michigan speed limit and pay closer attention to the roadway — including putting down their cell phones while driving.